edited 15th Jan '14 11:15:27 PM by HyperAlbion

 DietFurfrou are carnivorous, like most canid Pokemon, eating fruit and grass only for their potential medicinal benefits.
 In the wild, they hunt small to medium sized prey in loose packs (see Social Structure for more details), ranging from Rattata, Bunnelby and Pidgey up to the odd Farfetch'd or Skiddo.
 This swift Pokemon is more than capable of running down most prey, though packs often ambush larger game to minimize injuries.

 HabitatFurfrou are relatively rare in the wild, and are often the result of released or escaped domestic Pokemon breeding with local wildlife populations bordering cities and popular travel routes.
 As such, they are most commonly found ranging plains or forests that humans frequent.
 As a naturally social species, a single pack of Furfrou may lay claim to several acres of territory.
-An energetic breed well known for their inclination towards instinctive behavior even if born and bred in captivity, these Pokemon are renowned for their loyalty and quick wit, leaping to the defense of their wards at most threats, perceived or otherwise, attacking foes and prey alike with powerful bites.
-The dog's instinctive nature allows them to intercept incoming threats with extremely quick surprise attacks of their own.
+In particular, at least 2 large populations are known to exist in and around the plains to the west Lumiose City, capital of the Kalos region and a major Furfrou enthusiast center, where they reign as the dominant predators.

 In Human CultureFurfrou are perhaps most famous as a status symbol among the social elite, particularly in the Kalos region and the surrounding territories.
 These popular canines are a mainstay in Contest circuits the world over, and often compete strictly amongst themselves in specialized Contests designed to highlight popular grooming trends and styles.
 The dog's thick coat lends itself to styling in increasingly elaborate ways, with groomers the world over pushing their creative and, in some critic's estimations, humane limitations to achieve unique and eye catching looks for their Furfrou.
 Much criticism has been directed at this practice, citing instances of the Pokemon being more susceptible to injury or illness due to their coats being trimmed short in key areas.
 Advocates commonly purchase clothing or use creative accessories during colder seasons, and claim that shorter coats benefit their Pokemon during warmer times.
 The canid's involvement with humans extends far beyond its aesthetic appeal, however.
 Furfrou are very capable hunting dogs, and have been used to tree rodents, wear down and restrain big game, retrieve felled waterfowl with their respectable swimming ability, and even serve alongside other service Pokemon in warfare as delivery Pokemon or more direct combatants.
-Indeed, the earliest known records of the domestication of this Pokemon exist in the form of pictures and oral traditions stretching back to the early days of the Kalos Royal Family, at least 2000 years prior to this article's publication. —- This is a little bare bones, but I wanted something out for Furfrou before I left for the month.
+Indeed, the earliest known records of the domestication of this Pokemon exist in the form of pictures and oral traditions stretching back to the early days of the Kalos Royal Family, at least 2000 years prior to this article's publication. —- Almost done, now.
+Just a bit of fine tuning and I'll be ready to publish it.

 edited 7th Mar '14 12:25:11 PM by Umbramatic